 Cliff Dwellers Lodge:

-Our lodge has rooms with cable TV (20 channels), in-room coffee, and the basic amenities.
+Our lodge has rooms with cable TV (20 channels), in-room coffee and refrigerators, and the basic amenities.
 Choices of rooms are ONE king-size bed, TWO doubles and TWO queen-size beds.
-Also our group unit we call the HOUSE, sleeps six with two baths, dining area, kitchen, patio with a view, and cable TV.
+Also, our group unit we call The House sleeps six with two baths, dining area, kitchen, patio with a view, and cable TV.
 Rates vary with season.
-We are excited about the winter season and have some great black board specials planned.
-Patio dining is available.
-(Enclosed in the winter months)

 Meet the Guides:

 THE GUIDES AND STAFF OF LEES FERRY ANGLERS have thousands of days on this water, and over 100 years combined fish-guiding experience.
-Captains Terry Gunn, Jeff English, Skip Dixon, Natalie Jensen, Tyson Warren, Tyler Smith, Kevin Campbell, Dale Gauthier, and Jared Nelson make up our guiding staff.
+Captains Terry Gunn, Jeff English, Skip Dixon, Natalie Jensen, Tyson Warren, Dale Gauthier, and TJ Carrington make up our guiding staff.
 Lees Ferry Anglers is proud of our fly-fishing guide team!
-Wendy Gunn, Dean Windham, Kaila Bruner, TJ Carrington, and Eran Howarth, work in the fly shop.
-We strive to provide you with the best customer service in the industry.
-All of our prices in our shop are the same or less than any of the Big Box stores and we really do appreciate your business.